brittanyalexandra33/Multivariate-Analysis-Metabolites/README.md

 ## Multivariate-Analysis-Metabolites

+Download the HTML to view the output report :)

 ## Objective
 This project involves analyzing blood metabolite measurements following the consumption of whey protein beverages in a crossover design study.
 The data consists of measurements taken at different time points for three different meals (control, meal B, and meal C) containing varying amounts of whey protein.
 The focus is on 52 metabolites that showed significant differences across the meals.